 Market orientation is one of the Major research streams in strategic marketing developed during the past 16 years.
 Studies on market orientation claim that compelling evidence exists that market orientation has a positive effect of market orientation and business performance.

 Recent research provides the much needed theoretical framework for the effect of market orientation, the implementation of marketing concept on business performance and shows some emprical support.
-In this study data was collected from 76 firms (Food, Finance, Automotive and Parts, Turism, Retailers, Construction) in TRNC.
-Furthermore we found that the effects of market orientation on general performance and also performance as a main competitor.
+In this study data was collected from 76 firms (Food, Finance, the effects of market orientation on general perfomance and also performance as a main competitor.